Introduction

 Palmer understood that the Avant Garde Index needed continual growth if it was to remain a relevant resource.
 Despite her tireless work, the Index faced a number of obstacles.
 Our team aimed to design a plan that would combat them.

 First Problem: Since 2012, updates to the Index have been sporadic and unfocused.
-Our task was to decide which improvement areas were most critical, and aim to foster long-term user engagement.
+Our task was to decide which improvement areas were most critical, and implement a strategy that would foster long-term user engagement.

 Second Problem: The Index struggled to appeal to a wider demographic beyond avant garde film researchers.
 We sought to make the site more accessible, by emphasizing avant garde film’s impact on popular culture and highlighting its interdisciplinary relevance.